codescape/jira-multiple-subtasks/docs/syntax.md

 #### Due Date

 By default, newly created subtasks will not have a due date.
-If you want to define a due date on your subtasks you can do that in two ways - either inherit the due date of the parent issue or define an absolut date.
+If you want to define a due date on your subtasks you can do that in two ways - either inherit the due date of the parent issue or define an absolute date.

     - Task with the due date from the parent issue
       dueDate: @inherit